GraphLab

 Turi is a graph-based, high performance, distributed computation framework written in C++.
 The GraphLab project was started by Prof. Carlos Guestrin of Carnegie Mellon University in 2009.
-It is an open source project using an Apache License.
-While GraphLab was originally developed for Machine Learning tasks, it has found great success at a broad range of other data-mining tasks; out-performing other abstractions by orders of magnitude.
+It is an open source project that uses the Apache License.
+While GraphLab was originally developed for machine learning tasks, it has also been developed for other data-mining tasks.

 Motivation

-As the amounts of collected data and computing power grow (multicore, GPUs, clusters,clouds), modern datasets no longer fit into one computing node.
+As the amounts of collected data and computing power grow (multicore, GPUs, clusters, clouds), modern datasets no longer fit into one computing node.
 Efficient distributed parallel algorithms for handling large-scale data are required.
 The GraphLab framework is a parallel programming abstraction targeted for sparse iterative graph algorithms.
-GraphLab provides a high-level programming interface, allowing rapid deployment of distributed machine learning algorithms.
+GraphLab provides a programming interface, allowing deployment of distributed machine learning algorithms.
 The main design considerations behind the design of GraphLab are: